 Once the hearing aids are out of the box and in your ears, you’ll start hearing lots of things you haven’t heard for years.
 In fact, you might feel like everything is too loud at first.
 It will take time for your brain to relearn which sounds to ignore, like the sound of your own footsteps or the rustle of your clothing.
 But don’t worry—your hearing care professional will do some tests to make sure that the hearing aid is set appropriately for your hearing loss.
 You will also be counseled on how to change the battery, use any features, clean and take care of your hearing aid.

 Adjusting to hearing aids takes time.
-Some people only need a day or two but most people need a few weeks or a few months to adjust to using hearing aids.
+Some people only need a day or two but most people need a few weeks to a few months to adjust to using hearing aids.
 The important thing to remember is to wear them, even if just for a few hours the first day, an hour longer the following day, and so on until you are wearing hearing aids all day.
-Start by wearing them at home or in other quiet listening environments, and focus on having one-on-one conversations.
-As you gradually increase the number of places in which you use your hearing aids, don't be discouraged by background noise.
+Start by wearing them at home or in other quiet listening environments and focus on having one-on-one conversations.
+As you gradually increase the number of places where you use your hearing aids, don't be discouraged by background noise.
 Let your friends and family know you’re using your new hearing aids so they can help you stay committed to better hearing as you wear your aids in more challenging environments.
 For extra practice with your hearing aids, try to locate the sources of all the sounds in your environment, or listen to audio books or talk radio while you're home alone.